jaketae/jaketae.github.io/_posts/2019-12-21-information-entropy.md

   - python
 ---

 The other day, my friend and I were talking about our mutual friend Jeremy.
 "He's an oddball," my friend Sean remarked, to which I agreed.
 Out of nowhere, Jeremy had just told us that he would not be coming back to Korea for the next three years.
 "He is just about the most random person I know."
-And both of us, being aspiring statistics majors, began wondering: is there a systematic way of measuirng randomness?
+And both of us, being aspiring statistics majors, began wondering: is there a systematic way of measuring randomness?
 It is from here that we went down the rabbit hole of Google and Wikipedia search.
 I ended up landing on entropy land, which is going to be the topic for today's post.
 It's a random post on the topic of randomness.

 # Entropy in Science